isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 a.
 First, it sets out a default mechanism for the appointment of arbitrators in multiparty situations; and
 <br>b.
 Second, it recognises that the tribunal and the High Court have the power to enforce confidentiality obligations in an arbitration.

-<br>The rest of the proposals which were considered in the public consultation, are still being studied and evaluated by my Ministry.
+The rest of the proposals which were considered in the public consultation, are still being studied and evaluated by my Ministry.

 {:start="14"}
 14. And I wish to thank, and place on record our gratitude, to all those who have contributed their views, their time, and suggestions.
 They’ve been very welcome and most helpful in shaping our views.
 I would like to emphasise that the Government remains committed to working with our stakeholders, to strengthen the international arbitration regime, so as to ensure that our regime remains attractive and continues to serve the needs of international businesses.